sdl002/R_Docker_Intro/README.md

  # 1. What is Docker and why should we use it?
-#### “Docker is an open platform for developing, shipping, and running applications.” - docs.docker.com/get-started/overview/
+#### “Docker is an open platform for developing, shipping, and running applications.” - [link to Docker Getting Started](docs.docker.com/get-started/overview/)
 Provides ability to package and run application in a container
 Containers are lightweight (fast)
 Consistent and reproducible